US election: Climate crisis struggles to influence voters | DW | 30.10.2020

 "Because of COVID-19, people may realize that together, individual actions can make a difference, and governments can mobilize quickly to address a global problem," she said.

-However, given the discord in mobilization efforts on both COVID-19 and the climate crisis, it remains to be seen whether a divided America will be able to unite to address either of these crises post-election.
+However, given the discord in mobilization efforts on both COVID-19 and the climate crisis, it remains to be seen whether a divided America can unite post-election to address either of these crises.

 As the US faces wildfires and storms, climate change remains one of the most divisive topics among voters.
 Yet despite the high stakes, so far, it has played a minor role in the upcoming election.